Where is my robot butler?

 Final Presentation (10pts)

-- Interactive demo of compositional instructions
+- Remind everyone of what you're doing with demo of compositional instructions

-Final Report (30pts)
+Final Report (20pts)

-- 12 Credit: Technical write-up and specification of system (including code)
+- 12 Credit: Technical write-up and specification of system

-- 12 Credit: Technical write-up of model design (including code)
+- 12 Credit: Technical write-up of model design

 - All: Literature Review of state of the field